VoxleOne/SpinStep/docs/visualization.md

+# Visualization

-Example of concentric spherical graph with **edges** and a possible **traversal visualization**.  we can:
+Example of concentric spherical graph with **edges** and a possible **traversal visualization**.
+We can:

 1. **Connect each node to the trunk** (center node),
 2. **Connect nodes between layers** (e.g., closest node in next layer),
 3. Optionally **animate a traversal**, like BFS or DFS.

-Here's a code that adds **edges from each node to the center and to corresponding nodes on adjacent layers** for a visual traversal structure:
+Here's a code that adds edges from each node to the center and to corresponding nodes on adjacent layers for a visual traversal structure:

 ```python
 import numpy as np